toddaustin07/googlecast/README.md

 Enroll your hub and select 'Google Cast v0.1' from the list of available drivers to install to your hub

 Once the driver is available on your hub, use the SmartThings mobile app to perform an *Add device / Scan for nearby devices*.
-A new device will then be created in your *No room assigned* room named 'Cast Manager'.
+A new device will then be created in your *No room assigned* room named 'Google Cast Manager'.
 Go to device settings for this new device and configure the address of your cast-web-api application: e.g. 192.168.1.104:3000.
 Return to the device Controls screen and observe the Status field, which will display the connection status with the cast-web-api app.

 You can now do another *Add device / Scan for nearby devices* and this time devices will be created for each device reported by cast-web-api.